ManhTrinhNguyen/Kubernetes/README.md

   - kubectl get replicaset :
     -> Replica set is managing Replica of the Pod
     -> In Practice I do not have to create or delete replica set .
 I will working with Deployment directly

+  Layer Abstraction
+    - Deployment manage a -> Replicaset manage a -> Pod is abtractions of Container
+    - Everythin Below Deployment should be manage by Kubernetes

+  Make change from Deployment
+    - edit in the Deployment : kubectl edit deployment [name] -> I will get auto generated file configuration

 ```